SpinGo/op-rabbit/README.md

 rabbitMq !
 QueueMessage(Person(name = "Ivanah Tinkle", age = 25), queue = "such-message-queue")
 ```

+By default:

-By default, messages will be queued up until a connection is available.
+- Messages will be queued up until a connection is available
+- Messages are monitored via publisherConfirms; if a connection is lost before RabbitMQ confirms receipt of the message, then the message is published again.
+This means that the message may be delivered twice, the default opinion being that `at-least-once` is better than `at-most-once`.
+You can use `UnconfirmedMessage` if you'd like `at-most-once` delivery instead.

 ### Consuming using Akka streams